Outdoor Lighting Tips for Homeowners

 - Avoid glare.
 Don’t make the lighting too bright, because this can be annoying or even blinding.

 Outdoor lighting is one good way for homeowners to increase safety, beauty, and the value of their home.
-Here at Blooms Landcare, we’re willing to help with your Fort Worth lighting needs—give us a call at (817) 688-5352.
+Here at Blooms Landcare, we’re willing to help with your Dallas and Fort Worth lighting needs—give us a call at (817) 688-5352.

 Source: The Fallbrook Village News, “Lighting can set the stage for outdoor fun,” January 30, 2014.